k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Hardware_Linux_Docker/03_hardware_req_for_prod.md

 </table>

-### For all installations, the FS configuration must be as follows:
+### For all installations, the file system configuration must be as follows:

-* Volume of 50GB/opt/apps/fabric/ - will be used also as the home directory for a Fabric user.
+* Volume of 50GB/opt/apps/fabric/ - will also be used as the home directory for a Fabric user.
 * Volume of 100GB /opt/apps/fabric/storage

 ### Note:
-* The FS must provide IOPS of at least 30K read and 10K write on each node.
+* The file system must provide IOPS of at least 30K read and 10K write on each node.
 * The above volume values should be modified in accordance with the project scope and data retention requirements.